 Annually across the country Volunteers Week is celebrated 1-7th June.
-Although this year might be slightly different we would really love to celebrate all the wonderful work that volunteers do!
+We would love to celebrate all the wonderful work that volunteers do!

-We have lots of amazing stories to share with you this week so will be updating this page daily.
+We have lots of amazing stories to share with you so will be updating this page daily.
 Please share online and reach out to volunteers you know to say thank you.

 Volunteering truly makes such a difference to people lives.
 There are many ways to get involved and a whole variety of organisations to volunteer for, if you would like to volunteer please sign up https://volunteersouthend.co.uk/apply-for-volunteering